plabayo/rama/rama-quic/e2e/quiche-interop/README.md

 cargo test --locked
 ```

-CI runs these through `just test-quic-interop-quiche`, in the `test-quic-interop-peers` job.
+CI runs these through `just rama-quic/test-interop-quiche`, in the `test-quic-interop-peers` job.
 The
 project is not part of the workspace, so `cargo test` at the repository root does not reach it.

 ## What is covered